Rimon4jb22/Facebook-Automation_Unfollow/README.md

 ## Usage

-1. Load each script in your browser’s console (sequentially if using separate files).
+1. Load each script in your browser’s console ( sequentially ).
 2. First, run `openThreeDotMenu.js` to open the menu.
 3. Then, run `unfollowAction.js` to unfollow each user.